 Find out more on the new courses below.

 This course contains 6 beginner-focused lessons on the 12-bar blues, and 6 more advanced lessons on the 8-bar blues; the more common blues form played in New Orleans.
-Here is a short excerpt from the first lesson of the course:
+Here is the course overview video:

 Jon also hosted his first live seminar on PianoGroove earlier this month, check that out here if you haven’t already: